ibm-cloud-docs/vsrx/known-limitations.md

       - 10 Gbps version in WDC01 (Washington, DC)
       - 1G and 10G High Availability versions in: AMS01, DAL05, DAL06, DAL07, HKG02, HOU02, SJC01, SNG01, and WDC01

-* Juniper vSRX gateway is deployed with networking virtualization by using Linux Bridge.
-Linux Bridge based networking virtualization can achieve only limited throughput and never line-rate throughput.
+* There is no support to upgrade from Standalone to High Availability mode.

-* There is no support to upgrade from Standalone to High-availability mode.
+* vSRX deploys with the options of Junos OS version `15.1` , `18.4`, and `19.4`.
+Limitations for upgrading and downgrading can be found in [Upgrading the vSRX](/docs/vsrx?topic=vsrx-upgrading-the-vsrx).

-* {{site.data.keyword.vsrx_full}} Gateway is deployed with the options of Junos OS version `15.1` or `18.4`.
-Currently, upgrading/downgrading to a different version is not supported.
+* Older Juniper vSRX gateways were deployed with Linux Bridge based networking virtualization.
+This virtualization can achieve only limited throughput and never line-rate throughput.
+Most deployments of vSRX 18.4 and later leverage SR-IOV, which provides improved throughput.

-* The 60-day evaluation license might cause the kernel to generate error messages, even when another (valid) license is on the system.
+* Older Juniper vSRX gateways were deployed with a 60-day evaluation license, which might cause the kernel to generate error messages even when another (valid) license is on the system.
 Remove any 60-day evaluation licenses to avoid this issue.
 To do so, follow these steps:

    1. Log in to your vSRX gateway device.

    2. Enter CLI mode by running the command `cli` at the console prompt.

-   3. Run the command to get the license identifier:
+   3. Run the following command to get the license identifier:

       ```
       show system license